 Credit: Natalie Kafader

-The Saucony Peregrine 15 represents a strong value in the realm of trail running shoes.
-Not only does it provide long-lasting comfort, suitable for ultrarunning, but it is also a durable trail shoe that is available for less than some of the more popular options.
+The Saucony Peregrine 15 is a high-value trail running shoe.
+It provides long-lasting comfort, is suitable for ultrarunning, and is a durable trail shoe that costs less than many more popular options.
 This versatile trail shoe places comfort at its core and, on its 15th iteration, has truly hit the nail on the head.
 The Peregrine is a well-tractioned, traditionally-fitting shoe that our expert testers do not hesitate to recommend to their friends, family, and you.

 Thanks to its price, function, and rugged trail prowess, the Peregrine tops our shortlist of trail running shoes for budget-conscious runners to buy.